 To help in some small way, a few of the terms, wording or phrases that get queried the most by our office have been listed in alphabetical order and a brief (hopefully) plain English explanation or definition has been listed.

 Age groups, limits and age related restrictions apply to most policies and affect the price of premiums.
 Maximum age limits vary between policies.
-For example, International Comprehensive insurance from QBE is available to Australian travellers aged between 0 and 69 years without a pre-existing medical condition.

 Annual Multi Trip Travel Insurance